Zulox/testing-ionic-badly/README.md

 # testing-ionic-badly
-trying out github for the first time and ionic cordova platfomr
+trying out github for the first time and ionic cordova platform